discohook/legacy-utils-extension/README.md

 ## Features

 * Load rich mention text in the preview tab from your server
+  * *Planned:* display member nicknames instead of usernames when available

 <!-- * Load messages directly from within Discohook -->
 <!-- * Thread ID box for each webhook URL -->